 Bacterial infections (streptococcal scarlet fever, acute rheumatic fever): Scarlet fever usually does not present with conjunctivitis.

-Multisystem inflammatory syndrome in children (MIS-C, COVID-19 associated): Presents with ocular symptoms similar to Kawasaki disease (conjunctivitis, uveitis, retinitis, etc.).
+Pediatric multisystem inflammatory syndrome (MIS-C, COVID-19 associated): Presents with ocular symptoms similar to Kawasaki disease (conjunctivitis, uveitis, retinitis, etc.).

 Juvenile idiopathic arthritis: Uveitis may be present, but conjunctivitis is usually absent.